textnet/TN2/README.md

 This is an Excalibur+Electron/Node prototype of the TXTNET.

-## TODO and ISSUES
-- special sprites for equipped items
-- autoscale for equipped items
+## Equipment Sprites
+- create sprite with specific inventory sizing/rendering
-    - in hands
+- replace sprite when in hands
-    - in slots
+- replace sprite when in slots
-- use sprite box in inventory calculations (if there is a special sprite for it)
+- check inventory calculations using the special sprite
+- autoscale property of a thing
+    - always fit slots
+    - scale sprite to fit it right there

 ## ISSUES
 - BUG: transfer up -- too many times -- exception
 - BUG: transfer/loadPlane: equipped items are not visible

 ## Stage 13.
 Inventory
 + EQUIP action
 + UN_EQUIP action
 + Visualisation
 + Equipment Slots
++ Equipment SHOW/HIDE
-- Equipment SHOW/HIDE
+- Equipment Sprites
 - USE action
 - THROW action